hexylena/go-otp/README.md

 - Store TOTP account credentials in an sqlcipher'd database
 - Generate TOTP Codes
+- Generate QR Codes to add your accounts to multiple devices

 This was born from an awful experience with *Google Authenticator* where I realised I could not export or backup my codes.
-Not wanting to move from F/OSS GA to the closed source Authy app, I wrote a simple piece of software to securely store my OATH-TOTP private keys, and generate codes on demand at the command line, which will let me add the accounts to whatever MFA devices I want.
+Not wanting to move from F/OSS GA to the closed source Authy app, I wrote a simple piece of software to securely store my OATH-TOTP private keys, and generate codes on demand at the command line, which will let me add the accounts to whatever MFA devices I want, e.g. all of my handsets.

+&lt;rant&gt;
+Yes this goes against the whole point of "something you have", but "something you have" isn't very useful if you're overseas and someone's nicked your handheld device.
+If you still have, say, a tablet with you back in your hotel... then you're not permanently and irrevocably locked out of accounts that don't use a "backup code" method like Google, and you're not stuck with Google's arrogant assumption that "We use backup codes, so everyone does", or their other assumption that you'd move your Google Authenticator app across their servers, to another device with GAPPS &lt;/rant&gt;

 # N.B.